Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 console.log(bird.__proto__.wings); // undefined
 {% endhighlight %}

-So, from the example we see that `this` in the function eventually points to `bird` object (instance of `Bird`), and thereby making all the properties declared on `this` inside the function, available to the `bird` object.
+From the example we see that `this` in the function eventually points to `bird` object (instance of `Bird`), and thereby making all the properties declared on `this` inside the function, available to the `bird` object.
 Additionally we also note that `wings` exists directly on `bird` object and not on `bird.__proto__`.

-So to reuse the properties defined in base classes from the instance of the derived classes, we need to *put* the properties of base class to the `this` object of derived class.
+Therefore, to reuse the properties defined in base classes from the instance of the derived classes, we need to *put* the properties of base class to the `this` object of derived class.
 The common way to achieve this is to call the constructor of base class from the constructor of derived class (like we do in C#, or Java).

 {% highlight javascript %}
 function Animal() { this.claws = "An animal has claws"; }